 This is further evidence of the lack of awareness around leasehold and points the finger at the legal advice given to these leaseholders on the purchase of the properties.

-Without retrospective changes it is highly likely a two-tier market will be created, this brings challenges for lenders, valuers and existing leaseholders.
+Without retrospective changes it is highly likely a two-tier market will be created, creating challenges for lenders, valuers and existing leaseholders.

 The question then will be “who pays?” for enfranchisement especially where the freeholds have been sold on.

-In most cases, this should still be the developer (after all it is they who have benefitted from selling on).
+In most cases, this should still be the developer as have benefitted from selling on.
 Likewise, the conveyancing industry should also expect to be held to account if they have failed to provide adequate guidance on a purchase for their clients and make sure they understand any issues.

 Question 2: Do you have any views on how to provide appropriate redress for the homeowners should (a) a long-lease be incorrectly granted upon a house or (b) a long-lease be allowed at a ground rent in excess of the cap after the legislation has taken effect?
 If you do, please explain.